01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day02/bizzCard/README.md

 - Run Flutter generated counter app
 - Understand structure of the Flutter app

-To create your first Flutter application open Android Studio and follow the steps:
+To create your first Flutter application open Android Studio or similar IDE and follow the steps:

 1. Open the IDE and select **Start a new Flutter project**.
 2. Select **Flutter Application** as the project type.
 Then click **Next**.